-Thomas is a father of three, full-time employee and will graduate at the end of spring semester with an associate degree in applied electronics.
-He says a big part of his success in his college journey was due to the support of his counselor, Klare Heston.
+Thomas is a father of three, works full-time and will graduate at the end of spring semester with an associate degree in applied electronics.
+He says a big part of his success in his college journey was due to the support of his counselor, Heston.

 Thomas’ family is also a big part of his journey.
 “I started college to inspire my kids to do better in life and to be a better role model,” the 40-year-old Oberlin resident said.

 His oldest son, Kudor, said his father motivated him to do more.
 “I thought school wasn’t for me until I saw him doing it,” he said.
 As a recent Oberlin High School graduate, he plans to continue his educational journey, possibly in the LCCC culinary program.